zapier/visual-builder/docs/_build/triggers/deduplication.md

 ## Updated Item triggers

-When triggering on updated items, you'll want to define the `id` field or a primary key to be used for deduplication.
+When triggering on updated items, you'll want to define the `id` field to be used for deduplication.
 Assuming your task API has an endpoint that can return tasks sorted by `updatedAt` in descending direction, here's example code to incorporate the `updatedAt` value with the `id`, so that Zapier recognizes a new update as a new item.
 Assuming that you have configured `options` with the appropriate API request URL and parameters:

 {% highlight javascript %}
 {% raw %}